TABLE OF CONTENTS

 - Location: Various

-The Agency for Nature and Forest organises the Forest Week every October.
-If you are a nature lover, you can take part in different activities at different locations.
+The Agency for Nature and Forest organises the Forest Week every October, targeting an educational experience for the children.
+If you are a nature lover, you can take part in different activities at different locations with your kids.
 The Organiser invites people to submit proposals for their ideas online if they can come up with interesting activities.
-The event date in 2017 is from 8 to 15 October.
 The information for the current year will be released at a later date closer to the event.
-Otherwise, you would only see activities of the previous year’s event.
+Otherwise, you would only see the activities of the previous year’s event.

 - Location: Durbuy